 So irrespective of which vehicle you drive or what drivetrain configuration you have, these rules would still apply.
 Here I would go out on a limb and say the 4×2 Tacoma could probably get quite far on sand if driven correctly and with the right tire pressure.

-The 4×2 Tacoma curb weight is about 300lbs lighter than the 4×4 due to having fewer drivetrain components.
-They still have the same power, which means the 4×2 would have a better power to weight ratio.
+The 4×2 Tacoma curb weight is about 300 lbs lighter than the 4×4 due to having fewer drivetrain components.
+They still have the same power, which means the 4×2 would have a better power-to-weight ratio.
 That is a huge benefit when driving in thick sand.
-The lighter you are, the easier the vehicle would glide over the loose surface.
+The lighter you are, the easier the vehicle will glide over the loose surface.

 So with enough momentum on your side and a rear locker, the 4×2 Tacoma could do a bit of sand or beach driving.
 Nothing extreme though.